japaneseTemmie/backup-tool/README.md

 }
 ```

 The `source` is the directory to recurse through.
+Single files are not supported.

-The `destination` is the directory to copy data to.
+The `destination` is the directory to copy data to. **Will overwrite anything existing at destination**.

 These two properties **must** exist in every rule.